Coroner: Gabby Petito strangled, died 3-4 weeks before found

 Blue declined to say more about the autopsy or the case overall, saying he was prevented by Wyoming law that limits what coroners can release.

-Petito had been on a cross-country trip with her boyfriend.
+Petito had been on a cross-country trip with Laundrie, visiting Colorado, Utah and other states.
 She was reported missing Sept.
-11 by her parents after she did not respond to calls and texts for several days while the couple visited parks in the West.
+11 by her parents after she did not respond to calls and texts for several days while the couple visited national parks in the West.

 Blue previously classified Petito’s death as a homicide — meaning her death was caused by another person — but had not disclosed how she was killed pending further autopsy results.